ChrisW-priv/PersonalVault/notes/A priori chance.md

 ---
-categories:
-- zettelkasten
+title: A priori chance
+description: The a priori chance factor is a ratio that compares the probability of
 date: 2025-02-14
-description: The a priori chance factor is a ratio that compares the probability of two hypotheses, indicating how likely one hypothesis is compared to another.
 tags:
   - null
-title: A priori chance
+categories:
+  - zettelkasten
 ---

 ## Q&A